Subscribe To This Site

 The ingredients are more or less the same for both, except that the Spanish kind are cooked further by baking after they have been formed.

-Both have toasted flour, sugar and butter and both are formed using a cutter or mold to shape them, but the Filipino polvoron is wrapped and ready to serve after it has been molded.
+Both have toasted flour, sugar and butter and both are formed using a cutter or mold to shape them, but the Filipino polvoron is wrapped and ready to serve after being molded.

 Pulburon is often used in whistling contests during town fiestas.
 The contestants were made to eat a pulburon, then made to whistle - which is quite hard to do.